25,528 Shares in Realty Income Co. (NYSE:O) Acquired by Kentucky Retirement Systems Insurance Trust Fund

 Realty Income Increases Dividend

-The firm also recently disclosed a jan 24 dividend, which will be paid on Friday, January 12th.
-Shareholders of record on Tuesday, January 2nd will be given a dividend of $0.2565 per share.
+The business also recently announced a jan 24 dividend, which will be paid on Friday, January 12th.
+Investors of record on Tuesday, January 2nd will be given a $0.2565 dividend.
+This represents a dividend yield of 5.4%.
 This is an increase from Realty Income’s previous jan 24 dividend of $0.26.
-This represents a yield of 5.4%.
 The ex-dividend date of this dividend is Monday, January 1st.
-Realty Income’s dividend payout ratio (DPR) is presently 232.58%.
+Realty Income’s dividend payout ratio (DPR) is 232.58%.

+A number of equities research analysts have issued reports on the stock.
+Mizuho upgraded shares of Realty Income from a “neutral” rating to a “buy” rating and increased their target price for the stock from $48.00 to $58.00 in a report on Monday, December 11th.
+Citigroup reduced their target price on shares of Realty Income from $65.00 to $61.50 and set a “neutral” rating on the stock in a report on Tuesday, August 29th.
+StockNews.com upgraded shares of Realty Income from a “sell” rating to a “hold” rating in a report on Thursday, December 7th.
+TheStreet lowered shares of Realty Income from a “b-” rating to a “c+” rating in a report on Wednesday, August 23rd.
+Finally, BNP Paribas upgraded shares of Realty Income from a “neutral” rating to an “outperform” rating and set a $63.00 price objective on the stock in a report on Wednesday, December 13th.
+Eight equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+Based on data from MarketBeat, the company has a consensus rating of “Hold” and an average target price of $61.45.

 Realty Income, The Monthly Dividend Company, is an S&P 500 company and member of the S&P 500 Dividend Aristocrats index.
 We invest in people and places to deliver dependable monthly dividends that increase over time.
 The company is structured as a real estate investment trust ("REIT"), and its monthly dividends are supported by the cash flow from over 13,250 real estate properties primarily owned under long-term net lease agreements with commercial clients.